morris/vstools/README.md

 ## Contributions and Acknowledgments

+- Tremendous work in deciphering Vagrant Story by [Michael Collins](https://github.com/collinsmichael)
 - WEP textures fixed by [Oliver Barraza](https://github.com/MercurialForge)

-Many thanks to Valendian and other people's tremendous work on analyzing Vagrant Story.

 A lot of information on Vagrant Story hacking can be found here: http://datacrystal.romhacking.net/wiki/Vagrant_Story